-The Dean's Student Travel Grant Program helps graduate students defray the cost of presenting their work at professional meetings and conferences.
+The Dean's Conference Fund helps graduate students defray the cost of presenting their work at professional meetings and conferences.
 To be eligible for these $500 awards, students must receive approval from their department chair or director of graduate studies.
 Students are eligible for one award during their master's career.
-For more information, please visit the Travel Grant Application Page.
+For more information, please visit the Dean's Conference Fund page.

 Below is a list of local and NYU-related programs and centers which provide funding for qualified students:

 The Foundation Center in New York (on-line tutorial: Finding Foundation Support for Your Education)